People have got all sorts of strange ideas about shared ownership.

 You will need to have enough to cover legal fees, removal costs and of course, a deposit.
 That’s the case when buying any home.
 But with shared ownership, the deposit you need is only 5% of the price of the share you’ll be buying – not the full price of the home.

-It’s hard to get a mortgage LIKE THIS
+It’s hard to get a mortgage like this

 It’s no harder to get a mortgage for a shared ownership property than it is for any other.
 Not every lender offers shared ownership mortgages, but if you have a good credit rating and use a specialist mortgage advisor (SMA), then you should be fine.

-Do you have to share a home with someone?
+You have to share a home with someone?

 There’s loads of repetitive form filling